 - 4. Effective Date.
-The TBOC became effective on January 1, 2006 and applies to all domestic entities either organized in Texas or resulting from a conversion that takes effect on or after that date.36 Domestic entities already in existence on January 1, 2006 will continue to be governed by then existing entity statutes until January 1, 2010,37 at which time the old laws will be repealed.
-However, such entities may elect to be governed by the TBOC prior to that date by making a filing with the Secretary of State of Texas and amending their governing documents as necessary.38 - 5.
+The TBOC became effective on January 1, 2006 and applies to all domestic entities organized in Texas on or after that date.
+Domestic entities already in existence on January 1, 2006 will continue to be governed by then existing entity statutes until January 1, 2010, at which time the old laws will be repealed.
+However, such entities may elect to be governed by the TBOC prior to that date by making a filing with the Secretary of State of Texas and amending their governing documents as necessary. - 5.
 Changes Made By the TBOC.
-The TBOC, which had been under development since 1995, was a joint project of the Business Law Section of the State Bar of Texas, the office of the Texas Secretary of State and the Texas Legislative Council, 39 and was passed with the endorsement and strong support of the Texas Business Law Foundation.
-In the codification process, the general objective was not to make substantive revisions to the existing Texas statutes.
+The TBOC, which had been under development since 1995, was a joint project of the Business Law Section of the State Bar of Texas, the office of the Texas Secretary of State and the Texas Legislative Council, and was passed with the endorsement and strong support of the Texas Business Law Foundation.
+In the codification process, the objective generally was not to make substantive revisions to the Texas statutes.
 However, the TBOC did change the form and procedures of many of the existing provisions, and some substantive changes did occur.
 Some of the more general changes, as well as basic transition and construction provisions, are summarized below.
-Other changes that are more entity-specific are addressed in the appropriate sections of this article. - entities, the TBOC uses new terms to denote concepts and filings that previously were common to many different entity types but under different names.
+Other changes that are more entity-specific are addressed in the appropriate sections of this article. - (a) Vocabulary.
+In an effort to streamline laws that govern business entities, the TBOC uses new terms to denote concepts and filings that previously were common to many different entity types but under different names.
 For example, each entity typically has a particular person or set of persons which govern that type of entity.
-For limited partnerships, that person is the general partner; for corporations, it is the board of directors; and for LLCs, it is either the managers or members, as specified in the LLC's formation documents.
+For limited partnerships, that person is the general partner; for corporations, it is the board of directors; for LLCs, it is either the managers or members, as specified in the LLC's formation documents.
 The TBOC replaces all those different terms and simply refers to the persons or entities that control the main entity as that entity's "governing authority."
 Similarly, the name of the document an entity must file to be duly organized under Texas law is now simply called a "certificate of formation," whereas previously each entity had its own name for such document.
 One other significant vocabulary change is that the Regulations of a limited liability company are now referred to as its "Company Agreement."
+Other changes include the shift in the titles of filings from "Application for Certificate of Authority to Transact Business" to "Application for Registration," from "Articles of Amendment," to "Certificate of Amendment," and from